 Shaving is probably the most common way for guys to tackle testicular hair.
-Even though we specialize in these tools and techniques, we don’t really recommend shaving your balls.
+Even though we specialize in these tools and techniques, we don’t recommend shaving your balls.
 Trading acid for a razor blade is more of a lateral move than an outright improvement, don’t you think?
 Razors have too many drawbacks.

-You can literally cut your balls.
+You can cut your balls.
 That’s not a fun one.
 Even when you don’t, razor burn and irritation run rampant.
 You’re likely to spend a lot of time scratching and walking funny after you shave your balls.

 There’s also the issue that your balls don’t need to be perfectly smooth.
 That’s a very 2010s fashion choice.